dmahajan980/gsoc20WorkLog/index.md

 ### Weekly Check-in

 - We had multiple check-ins this week.
 The first one took a day before the design crit.
-- I shared the presentation slides with my mentor that I prepared for the crit and he suggested some changes to make it better.
+- I shared the presentation slides with my mentor that I prepared for the crit, and he suggested some changes to make it better.
 - He briefed me about the structure of the design crit and the sequence that will be followed.
 - My mentor suggested me to keep the demo video not more than 10 minutes.
-I added that the playtime exceeding the range owing to the number of features we have.
-To this, he suggested that I can show one of the pair feaures to reduce the playtime.
+I added that the playtime was exceeding the range owing to the number of features we have.
+To this, he suggested that I can show one of the pair features to reduce the playtime.
 - The second check-in took on the day after the design crit.
-I shared that my college will be opening on 19th August, 2020 so I would have less time to work on the project after that.
+I shared that my college will be opening on 19th August 2020, so I would have less time to work on the project after that.
 My mentor suggested to complete the documentation and then frame approaches to trigger the event hooks.
-- We mutually agreed that I'll complete the remaining work (tests, long-term goals, et cetera) after the program ends.
+- We mutually agreed that I'd complete the remaining work (tests, long-term goals, et cetera) after the program ends.
 - Owing to the time we have before the college opens, he suggested that we should check-in next week if necessary.

 ### Tasks Completed

 - [PR #54](https://github.com/fluid-lab/gamepad-navigator/pull/54): Added documentation for the `inputMapper` component and updated the `visibilityChangeTracker` function to allow passing custom configuration options.
 - [PR #55](https://github.com/fluid-lab/gamepad-navigator/pull/55): Added documentation for the `messageListener` component.
 - [PR #56](https://github.com/fluid-lab/gamepad-navigator/pull/56): Added documentation for the `configurationPanel` component.
 - [PR #57](https://github.com/fluid-lab/gamepad-navigator/pull/57): Added the list of actions, default controls, and reference to the demo video link to README.
 - Started looking into approaches to simulate the gamepad for testing using the [Selenium WebDriver](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebDriver.html).
 - Started working on different approaches to trigger event hooks.